symbol/symbol-docs/source/concepts/cross-chain-transaction.rst

 Once announced, the specified mosaics are locked at blockchain level using the *hashed secret* message.

 Funds are unlocked and transferred when an account announces a  valid :ref:`Secret Proof Transaction <secret-proof-transaction>`.
-The account should demonstrate knowing the *proof* that unlocks the transaction.
-Applying a ``hashing algorithm`` to the ``proof``, it should be equal to the hashed ``secret`` message.
+The account must demonstrate knowing the *proof* that unlocks the transaction.
+Applying a ``hashing algorithm`` to the ``proof``, which should be equal to the hashed ``secret`` message.

 If the transaction duration is reached and not proved, the locked amount is returned to the initiator of the secret lock transaction.